AdaCore/uwrap/documentation/tutorial/tutorial.rst

    [wrap <wrapping operation>];

 Each section surrounded by [] in the description above can be omitted.
-Here, we're ommiting the "node to wrap" section, which is automatically set to self.
+Here, we're ommiting the "node to wrap" section, which is automatically set to ``it``.

 UWrap will traverse the tree node by node, through a depth traversal, examining the parent before its children.
 Understanding the order of the traverse is